 Find out more about psychological personality testing in the article below.

-To understand the purpose and meaning of psychological personality test, you must understand what personality refers to.
-Personality is basically the characteristic traits of an individual that defines him as a person.
-When someone asks you about another or when you start to describe yourself, you talk about that individual’s or your own personal characteristics.
-These characteristic traits make up the whole personality of the individual or of yourself.
+To understand the purpose and meaning of psychological personality test, you must realize what personality refers to.
+Personality is primarily the characteristic traits of an individual that defines him as a person.
+When someone asks you about another or when you start to describe yourself, you talk about that individual’s or your characteristics.
+These traits make up the whole personality of the individual or of yourself.

-Psychologists, therefore, researched into a way to develop a tool that could measure and/or assess the personality traits of an individual.
-This would be a similar to a tool that helps in measuring and assessing IQ, aptitude and mathematical skills etc. this is how they were able to come up with psychological personality test and to use this test to bring valid and reliable results about the personality is known as psychological personality testing.
+Psychologists, therefore, researched into a way to develop a tool that could measure and assess the personality traits of an individual.
+This would be a similar to a device that helps in measuring and evaluating IQ, aptitude and mathematical skills, etc. this is how they were able to come up with psychological personality test and to use this test to bring valid and reliable results about the person is known as mental personality testing.

 A psychological personality test is carried out for many different reasons.
 These can be as follows.

 Broadly speaking personality tests can be categorized into two different types which are as follows.

 Projective tests allows the examiner to get an insight about the individual’s personality by showing the individual either a vague scene, scenario or object.
 By giving his interpretation, the individual projects his inner feelings, beliefs and, most of all, thinking.
 One of the commonly known and widely used projective tests is the Rorschach Inkblot test.